 The outer mental stronghold of rejection protected the following unhealthy beliefs: I need to be successful to have significance, so I will reject anyone who gets in my way; I don’t want to be rejected and will do anything to avoid it; I feel worthless when I am dismissed; and, there must be something wrong with me.
 This stronghold protected the inner acceptance/approval mental stronghold, which protected the following unhealthy beliefs: People need to like me for me to be okay.
 I need to work hard and do good things to get people to accept me and approve of me.

-This stronghold protected the insignificance and wrong self-worth authority seat, which held the following wrong beliefs: My self-worth is in what I do, who I know, and how much I have.
+The acceptance/approval mental stronghold protected the insignificance and wrong self-worth authority seat, which held the following wrong beliefs: My self-worth is in what I do, who I know, and how much I have.
 I need to be important to have self-worth, so I need to be in control to feel important.
 We all desire to feel significant, to be accepted and approved, and we don’t want to be rejected or disappointed.
-Furthermore, the insecurity stronghold combination keeps us from sharing our faith about Jesus to others.
+Furthermore, the insecurity stronghold combination keeps us from sharing our faith about Jesus to others out of the fear of rejection or disapproval.

 First, repent and find significance and worth in God and not in people because they are flawed by insecurities and their own damaged self-worth.
 After writing out the stronghold deliverance prayer, choose to focus on what God thinks about you.
 Pray the prayer focuses for “Joy Issues,” Patience Issues,” and “Kindness Issues”.